Grocery Technical Assistance and Food Access Development

 Opening a New Store

 Your community has lost its grocery store, or never had one.
-We help you evaluate the market honestly, understand the real capital requirements, identify the right ownership model, and build a case that can attract funders and partners.
+We help you evaluate the market honestly, understand the real capital requirements, identify the right ownership model, and build a case that funders and partners can take seriously.

 02